(links and downloadable articles are highlighted)

 Sharma, Nandita, 1997.
 “Cheap Myths and Bonded Lives: Freedom and Citizenship in Canadian Society,” Beyond Law 6:17 (January), pp.35-61.

-Sharma, Nandita (forthcoming), “Strategic Anti-Essentialism: Decolonizing Decolonization,” in Sylvia Wynter, Ten Essays and an Interview, Katherine McKittrick (ed.), Durham: Duke University Press.
+2014, “Strategic Anti-Essentialism: Decolonizing Decolonization,” in Yours in the Intellectual Struggle: On Sylvia Wynter and The Realization of the Living, Katherine McKittrick (ed.), Durham: Duke University Press. pp.164-182.

-Sharma, Nandita, (forthcoming).
+2012.
 “Enforcing ‘Difference’ in Canada: Re-organizing Canadian Immigration Policy During Late Capitalism” in Temporary Work in Canada, Patti Tamara Lenard and Christine Straehle (eds.).
-Montreal and Kingston: McGill Queen’s University Press.
+Montreal and Kingston: McGill Queen’s University Press, pp.26-47.

 Sharma, Nandita and Cynthia Wright, 2009.
 “Organizing the Motley Crew and Challenging the Security of National States” in Activist Scholarship: Social Movements and Emancipatory Knowledge, Julia Sudbury and Margo Okazawa-Rey (eds.).
 Boulder, Co.: Paradigm Publishers.